Indiana8000/phpSimpleBookmark/README.md

 # phpSimpleBookmark
 Simple Bookmark Manager for your local web server (e.g. Synology, QNAP, ..)

+Uses https://icon.horse/ to get the icon of you Bookmark and stores it.
+Stored Icon can be modified and will not be overwriten.

 ## Warning!
 No security checks implemented!
 Only use it in you local network!